-Our named executive officers ("NEOs") for the fiscal year ended December 31, 2022 (the "2022 Fiscal Year") are as follows:
+Our NEOs for the fiscal year ended December 31, 2024 (the "2024 Fiscal Year") are as follows:

-- William A. Zartler, our Founder and Executive Chairman; - Amanda M. Brock, our President and Chief Executive Officer; - Stephan E. Tompsett, our Chief Financial Officer(1); and - Brenda R. Schroer, our former Chief Financial Officer. - (1) Mr. Tompsett commenced service as the Chief Financial Officer of the Company on September 7, 2022, and Ms. Schroer stepped down from this role on the same date.
-Ms. Schroer terminated employment with the Company on December 30, 2022.
+- William A. Zartler, our Founder and Executive Chairman; - · Amanda M. Brock, our President and Chief Executive Officer; and - Stephan E. Tompsett, our Chief Financial Officer.